 As a safety officer, I usually monitor the daily weather forecast and make sure we are properly sheltered in case of bad weather or storms.
 Plus, I ensure that the deployment of small boats will be safe and within communications reach.
 On top of that, we also make sure that everyone follows the preventive measures for COVID-19 as well as daily monitoring of everyone's health.

 Is this your first scientific expedition?
 How different is this trip from the usual trips you had in the past?

 This is my third scientific research trip onboard a vessel.
 First was with Coastal Conservation Foundation way back in 2008 when they did a follow up transect survey in Tubbataha.
 This was followed by Greenpeace’s coral assessment and deployment of artificial reef in Apo Island in Dauin.
 I also volunteer in mapping caves systems in the country under our caving group, Gaia Exploration Club.

 Nori (right) assists the team to get on the boats.

 Prior to starting the expedition, what kind of planning was done to ensure the team’s safety throughout their journey?

 Aside from securing all permits to travel, we also complied with IATF protocols of proper disinfection of the vessel and making sure all the crew joining will undergo their respective quarantine period before their onboard schedule.
-We also complied with the marina’s required number of passengers and made sure everyone was swab- tested days prior to the departure date.
+We also complied with the Maritime Industry Authority (MARINA)'s required number of passengers and made sure everyone was swab- tested days prior to the departure date.
 To be honest, it was a tough preparation given that all related agencies that we have to negotiate are is still in transition to adopting the new normal.
 But through proper coordination with respective agencies, we managed to pull through.

 How important was it to have a 24/7 land-based team from Oceana monitoring the expedition to complement the safety protocols that were in place?